 Thinking about the main reason for creating your website is often a good place to start.
 What is your source of inspiration?
 What do you hope to achieve?

-These areas may give you some ideas.
 Think about common topics too and phrases that relate to your field.
 You could try a play on words or input key terms into a domain name generator and see what turns up.

-Keyword VS Branding
+Exact Match Keywords VS Branding

 It’s also worth thinking about the type of blog name that you want, and I divide this choice into keyword vs branding.